-The September 2019, the governor of California, Gavin Newsom, signed Assembly Bill 5 (AB 5), into law.
-This is a new law that has legally solidified the employment status of workers.
+Assembly Bill 5 (AB 5) is a new law that distinguishes independent contractor vs employee employment status.
 Previously, business owners have declared that they were actually independent contractors.
 This new law maintains that they are actually employees, owed specific rights.

 What Is AB 5 and What Has It Changed?

 AB 5 is a new law, as of September 2019, within the state of California concerning employment status.
 When a hiring entity states that someone they hired is an independent contractor, they are subject to an “ABC” test.
 This test will clarify whether a worker is an employee or independent contractor.

 This information is important for the Labor Code, the Unemployment Insurance Code, and the Industrial Welfare Commission to know.
 The first use of the ABC test was in a case that went all the way to the California Supreme Court in 2018.
 It involved Dynamex Operations West, Inc (4 Cal.
 5th 903).
 AB 5, in section 2750.3, has an included section addressing the AB5 independent contractor vs. employee issue.